 The classical communication rate is given by $\Psi(u) = \lambda/(1+u^2)^r$.
-It was proved that for strong interaction $(r \leq 1/2)$ the system is flocking, while for r > 1/2 flocking may or not happen, depending on the initial configuration.
+It was proved in these papers that for strong interaction $(r \leq 1/2)$ the system is flocking, while for r > 1/2 flocking may or not happen, depending on the initial configuration.
 The choice of the communication rate is of course artificial and no statistical method of calibration has been proposed.
-A lot of modified models have then been studied in the deterministic context, including delays, no collisions and many other features.
+A lot of modified models have then been studied in the deterministic context, including delays, no collisions and many other features (such as leadership, cone of vision, pattern formation...)
+Some of them are presented in the review on Cucker-Smale type models [CHL17].
 Among them, it was proposed in [MT11] to self-normalize the communication rates (instead of dividing by N).
-This model is also adapted to the emergence of several subgroups (subflocks).
+This model is particularely well-adapted to describe the dynamics of distant groups of various importance in terms of number of agents.
+In that prospect, it indeed may lead to the emergence of several flocking subgroups (subflocks).

-A weakness of these models is that they are deterministic, while randomness certainly appears at several levels: environment, individual degree of freedom or perturbation of the communication rate itself.
-Some noisy versions of these models have been considered, adding independent noises (Brownian motions) in [BCnC11, BCnC12, Péd18] in the dynamics of velocities, so that flocking becomes impossible, or correlated noises in various ways.
-These "noisy Cucker-Smale" models allowing flocking have been discussed in a few papers and we refer to [CDP18] for a recent description, almost up to date, of the situation and rigorous statements of what flocking means in the stochastic situation (one can also look some extensions to delayed equations in [HM18]).
+Many of these models are deterministic, while randomness certainly appears at several levels: environment, individual degree of freedom or perturbation of the communication rate itself.
+Some noisy versions of Cucker-Smale like models have been considered, adding independent noises (Brownian motions) in [BCnC11, BCnC12, Péd18] in the dynamics of velocities, so that flocking becomes impossible, or correlated noises in various ways.
+These "noisy Cucker-Smale" models allowing flocking have been discussed in a few papers and we refer to [CDP18] for a first description of the situation and rigorous statements of how the flocking property may be adapted to the stochastic situation.
+Some stochastic Cucker-Smale type models have also been derived and studied such as delayed equations in [HM18], or stochastic singular model for collision-avoiding in [HZ22].

 Another main question about these models is the micro-macro transition i.e. the behaviour of a single, or a finite number of individuals, as the size N of the population grows to infinity.
 Since (1.1) is of mean field type, it is expected that, provided the initial configuration is favorable, each individual will perform the same asymptotic averaged dynamics (McKean-Vlasov limit) and that any finite number of individuals will become independent in the limit (chaoticity).
 This is shown in various works for deterministic or stochastic models with independent Brownian noises, see e.g. [BCnC11, BCnC12, Péd18].
 But of course such studies for general mean-field stochastic models have a long history, starting with M. Kac and H.P.
-McKean Jr. One may refer to [GM99] for a comprehensive survey of stochastic particles microscopic description of a Boltzmann's equation and to the very recent general approach in connection with biological models in [Car18], among the impressive amount of papers on the subject.
+McKean Jr. One may refer to [GM99] for a comprehensive survey of stochastic particles microscopic description of a Boltzmann's equation and to the very recent general approach in connection with biological models in [Car18].
+Another nice survey of various models and tools on the propagation of chaos in microscopic models can be found in [CD22] among the impressive amount of papers on the subject.

 As a model for collective dynamics these models suffer some defaults.
 One of the main default is the following: if an attractive behavior depending on the distance between individuals is plausible for bacterias or cells (though aggregation type descriptions are presumably more convincing), it is much less clear for animals that have the option of free will.
 A human in a crowd of unknowns will try to join the closest familiar face, whatever the distance.
 This has been clearly observed for some birds in $[BCC^+08]$ from which we extract the following: